 - Partner building an application/integration and planned to distribute to all SmartRecruiters customers via the SmartRecruiters Marketplace.

 Which OAuth flows should you use?

-Your choice of OAuth flow should depend on your hiring solution workflow and the nature of data you required.
+Your choice of OAuth flow should depend on your hiring solution workflow and the nature of the data you required.

-Client Credential flow:
+Client Credentials flow:

-- Often requires no user or only an admin level user to provide permission
+- Often requires no user or only an admin-level user to provide permission